ariadne-cps/ariadne/doc/smt_solver_design.md

 fallback, whereas current solver code and dedicated tests use `NonlinearInfeasibleInteriorPointOptimiser`.
-The constraint solver now delegates candidate generation and validated feasibility/infeasibility classification to the latter, retaining its cheap direct interval-disjointness rejection and an independent `check_feasibility` confirmation before returning a feasible point.
+The constraint solver now delegates candidate generation and validated feasibility/infeasibility classification to the latter, retaining its cheap direct interval-disjointness rejection.
+A `true` result from `feasible_candidate` is already backed by `OptimiserBase::validate_feasibility`, so `ConstraintSolver` no longer re-certifies it with the weaker pointwise `check_feasibility` routine.
+The outer `NearBoundaryOfFeasibleDomainException` catch was likewise removed because `feasible_candidate` converts that condition to `indeterminate` internally; only numerical failures that can actually propagate, such as a singular Newton system, remain translated to `indeterminate` here.
 This removes the obsolete embedded optimiser algorithm rather than attempting to cover it artificially.
 The separate legacy uses in `paver.cpp` are outside this refactoring and require their own audit.